elmtree-askmo/cloudcannon-app/content/learn/psychology/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke.md

 url: /learn/psychology/questions/what-are-the-potential-causes-and-effects-of-brain-damage-from-trauma-and-stroke
 score: -1.0
 related_article1:
-    id: 170587
+    id: 170592
-    title: What is the role of the parietal lobe in spatial awareness?
+    title: >-
+        How do materialistic perspectives explain consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-the-parietal-lobe-in-spatial-awareness
+    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
 related_article2:
-    id: 170596
+    id: 170592
-    title: How does modern technology impact the sleep-wake cycle and internal clock regulation?
+    title: >-
+        How do materialistic perspectives explain consciousness?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-modern-technology-impact-the-sleepwake-cycle-and-internal-clock-regulation
+    url: /learn/psychology/questions/how-do-materialistic-perspectives-explain-consciousness
 related_article3:
-    id: 170596
+    id: 170595
-    title: How does modern technology impact the sleep-wake cycle and internal clock regulation?
+    title: >-
+        What role does the epithalamus play in regulating the circadian rhythm?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-modern-technology-impact-the-sleepwake-cycle-and-internal-clock-regulation
+    url: /learn/psychology/questions/what-role-does-the-epithalamus-play-in-regulating-the-circadian-rhythm
 related_article4:
-    id: 170581
+    id: 170570
-    title: What insights have split-brain research provided about hemispheric functions?
+    title: >-
+        What is the significance of the diencephalon in brain function?
     subject: Psychology
-    url: /learn/psychology/questions/what-insights-have-splitbrain-research-provided-about-hemispheric-functions
+    url: /learn/psychology/questions/what-is-the-significance-of-the-diencephalon-in-brain-function
 related_article5:
     id: 170585
+    title: >-
-    title: What functions are associated with the frontal lobe in terms of personality and planning?
+        What functions are associated with the frontal lobe in terms of personality and planning?
     subject: Psychology
     url: /learn/psychology/questions/what-functions-are-associated-with-the-frontal-lobe-in-terms-of-personality-and-planning
 ---